-- Interpretation of waiting times for jurisdictions should take into consideration these differences.
+- (a) Excludes data for the Australian Captial Territory. - Interpretation of waiting times for jurisdictions should take into consideration these differences.
 For example, a state could report relatively long median waiting times in association with a relatively high proportion of patients assessed by clinicians in the state as being in Category 3.
-Conversely, a state in which a relatively high proportion of patients are assessed by clinicians as being in Category 1 or 2 (treatment clinically recommended within 30 days and 90 days, respectively) could have relatively short median waiting times. - Analyses for remoteness and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the jurisdiction of the hospital.
-This is relevant if significant numbers of one jurisdiction's residents are treated in another jurisdiction.
+Conversely, a state in which a relatively high proportion of patients are assessed by clinicians as being in Category 1 or 2 (treatment clinically recommended within 30 days and 90 days, respectively) could have relatively short median

-- Interpretation of waiting times for jurisdictions should take into consideration cross-border flows, particularly for the Australian Capital Territory. - Remoteness data for 2011-12 and previous years are not directly comparable to remoteness data for 2012-13 and subsequent years. - Socio-Economic Indexes for Areas (SEIFA) data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-12 and previous years are not directly comparable with SEIFA data for 2012-13 and subsequent years. - The Australian Institute of Health and Welfare (AIHW) has developed a revised peer grouping for analysing and interpreting hospitals statistics and performance information.
-(See Australian hospital peer groups (AIHW 2015b)).
-Peer group data calculated for this indicator for previous reports has been calculated using the previous AIHW peer group classification.
-Peer group data for this report has been calculated using the current AIHW peer group classification.
-Data reported using the previous peer group classification is not directly comparable with data reported using the current AIHW peer group classification.
+- waiting times. - Analyses for remoteness and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the jurisdiction of the hospital.
+This is relevant if significant numbers of one jurisdiction's residents are treated in another jurisdiction. - Remoteness data for 2011-12 and previous years are not directly comparable to remoteness data for 2012-13 and subsequent years. - Socio-Economic Indexes for Areas (SEIFA) data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-12 and previous years are not directly comparable with SEIFA data for 2012-13 and subsequent years. - In 2015, the Australian Institute of Health and Welfare (AlHW) developed a revised peer grouping for analysing and interpreting hospitals statistics and performance information.
+(See Australian hospital peer groups (AlHW 2015)).
+Peer group data calculated for this indicator for reports before 2015 were calculated using the previous AlHW peer group classification.
+Peer group data for the 2015 and later reports were calculated using the current AlHW peer group classification.
+Data reported using the previous peer group classification are not directly comparable with data reported using the current AlHW peer group classification.

+Institutional environment:

-Institutional environment: The AIHW is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
+The AIHW is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
 It is an independent corporate Commonwealth entity governed by a management board, and accountable to the Australian Parliament through the Health portfolio.